Joaoloula/nilearn-tutorial-brainhack-2016-vienna/README.md

 ### Installing nilearn

 Follow the instructions on the nilearn website.
+Note that you have to install the latest version of nilearn (2.6) for the tutorial to work.
+We will provide assistance before the tutorial.

 http://nilearn.github.io/introduction.html#installing-nilearn

+You will also need the Jupyter notebook.
+You can install it by running:

+`pip install jupyter --user`

 ### Downloading the data for the tutorial